 While we have a variety of projects both ongoing and in development, our primary areas of focus are on adolescent psychosis, and subclinical psychosis in otherwise healthy individuals.
 You can read about individual current projects here.

 I believe my role as a mentor is to help you develop into an independent scientist.
 I expect trainees to be able to take initiative and responsibility and an active role in their own learning, but at the same time I strive to be available to my students so I can help and guide them.
 I meet with students in standing once a week meetings throughout the calendar year, and can meet more or less depending on the ebb and flow of program and research demands.
 My goal is to create a positive, inclusive laboratory environment.
-For me, working with students and other trainees is one of favorite parts of my job.
+For me, working with students and other trainees is one of my favorite parts of my job.

 The Psychology GRE is somewhat more complicated.
-It is also currently optional.
-However, once admitted to a Clinical Psych program, the Psychology GRE may be helpful to you, the APA has requirements for coursework that represents breadth across multiple domains of psychology- GRE scores above the 70th percentile can help towards (but are not necessary for) fulfilling those requirements- see UCLA Clinical Area Handbook for more details on this.
+It is also currently not required.
+However, once admitted to a Clinical Psych program, the Psychology GRE may be helpful to you.
+The APA has requirements for coursework that represents breadth across multiple domains of psychology- GRE scores above the 70th percentile can help towards (but are not necessary for) fulfilling those requirements- see UCLA Clinical Area Handbook for more details on this.
 Some students may therefore elect to take the Psychology GRE while their undergraduate coursework is “fresher”, although if you find it would be helpful for breadth requirements you may also take it after starting graduate school.
 Regardless, these scores, as with the regular GRE, will not impact admissions decisions.